5x5 storage unit vs 5x10 storage unit

 • Want to store multiple furniture pieces

-• Need to access stored items often
+• Need to access your items frequently

 • Want easier organization in your unit